 Helicopter Parenting doesn't give kids the time and space they need to work things out for themselves

-Supporters of Slow Parenting say it takes the stress out of parenting, that their child's experience of growing up is a calmer, more positive and connected experience.
-They enjoy savoring special times with their children.
-They say that by stepping back, to allow their kids to have free time and free play, their children are developing skills such as self-direction, innovation and creativity.
+Supporters of Slow Parenting say it takes the stress out of parenting, there kids have less meltdowns caused by being overtired.
+They believe that their child's experience of growing up is a calmer, more positive and connected experience.
+Kids grow up quickly, those who have adopted the Slow Parenting style tell us they savor special times with their children and really getting to know them as individuals.
+They find parenting less draining and more enjoyable.
+Slow down parents also say that by stepping back, to allow their kids to have free time and free play, their children are developing future-focused skills such as self-direction, innovation and creativity.

 Take the stress out of parenting

-The idea of a family living simply and slowly is not a modern conception.
+The idea of a family living simply and slowly is not a modern concept.
 If anything, in days gone by, it was perhaps the norm.
-At some point, perhaps among the greed of the 1980's or the conspicuous consumption in the 90's, this lifestyle seemed to be replaced.
-However, many people in today’s society are now wondering why this happened and what was the cost?
+At some point, perhaps among the greed of the 1980's or the conspicuous consumption in the 90's, this lifestyle seems to have been replaced.
+However, many people in today’s society are now wondering why this happened and at what cost.

 A decade ago Slow Parenting was seen as an alternative parenting approach.
 Today its fundamental ideas seemed to have entered mainstream psyche.
 Parents are cutting back on plastic toys and no longer scheduling numerous co-curricular activities.
-Playing with wooden toys, nature play and simply hanging out as a family are now desired pass times.
+Art and crafts using sustainable materials, playing with wooden toys, outdoor nature play and simply hanging out as a family are now desired pass times.

-The ever-increasing pace of life and the integration of technology in our day-to-day existence means people unplugging and choosing time, and meaningful connections and experiences, over acquiring wealth and material goods.
+The ever-increasing pace of life, and the integration of technology in our day-to-day existence, has resulted in many parents making the choice to unplug and choose time, quality experiences, and meaningful connection over acquiring wealth and material goods.

 If you like the idea of recapturing a slower, simpler existence adapted for 21st century living then maybe trying out some of the ideas behind Slow Parenting appeals?